logaretm/vee-validate/docs/guide/rules.md

 ## Importing The Rules

-Validation rules are available as an ES6 exports at `vee-validate/dist/rules`, if you are using an IDE or VSCode you should have a small peek on what rules are available when you are importing them, here is how to import some common rules like `required` and `min`.
+Validation rules are available as an ES6 exports at `vee-validate/dist/rules`, if you are using an IDE or VSCode you should have a small peek on what rules are available when you are importing them, here is how to import some common rules like `required` and `email`.

 ```js
 import { extend } from 'vee-validate';